Acorns

 The security offered by the firm yet happy setting of our Acorns class enables the children’s educational foundations to be established.

 Thank you for all your support.
-Miss Bolton and Mrs Ongley
+Miss Bolton and Mrs Cooke.

 Staff